risc0/risc0/website/api/zkvm/optimization.md

 The first time a page is accessed in a segment, it needs to be **paged-in**, loading it from the host.
 Confirming the page is correct, the guest verifies a Merkle inclusion proof for the page against the image ID.
+Note as well that the address of the program counter must be paged-in, as instructions are loaded from memory.
 These hashing operations required take a number of cycles.

 In order to support continuation after the segment ends (i.e. the zkVM "hibernates"), it needs to **page-out** pages that were modified.
 Paging-out